 Collaboration is at the heart of teamwork.
 It’s what teamwork is all about… getting work done together, and helping each other out when needed.
 When you have a collaborative work environment, employees feel more secure and content.

-Below are few of our favorite team building activities will bring your team closer than ever.
+Below are a few of our favorite team-building activities will bring your team closer than ever:

 1. The Egg Drop

 One of our favorite team-building exercises is the egg drop.
 In this activity, the team is divided into two groups, and each group is asked to build an egg package to save an egg from breaking when dropped from a certain height.